 - Systems Analysts and Designers

 - Quality Assurance Specialists/Testing Team Members

-- AND anyone interested in improving their communication skills for today’s collaborative business environment.
+- AND anyone interested in improving their facilitation and communication skills for today’s collaborative business environment.

 What Can You Do After the Course?

 - Optimize the output of User Story Workshops, 3-Amigos Conversations, JAD Sessions, and 1-on-1 requirements interviews